fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/bridge/Readme.md

 ## Note
 ___
-In the example given in this [commit]() show a system for creating differnet concrete shapes and apply colors to them.
-The problem is for each new colored shape we have to create a new class definition and have concrete implementations for all the interfaces. this will work fine.
-But is cumbersome.
+In the Example given in this [commit]() show a system for creating different concrete shapes and apply colors to them.
+The problem is for each new colored shape; we have to create a new class definition and have concrete implementations for all the interfaces.
+This will work fine.
+But it is cumbersome.
 This can be avoided with Bridge.
 ___

-With the code changed for the example at this [commit]() we can easily add new variants of Color class without having to deal with much changes
+With the code changed for the Example at this [commit]() we can easily add new variants of Color class without having to deal with many changes

 ## Pitfalls
 1. Increases Complexity